adzap/mocked_fixtures/README.txt

 extensions added to Rails 2.0, they are now much easier to use.
 Problem is the undesirable database overhead that comes with reloading your fixtures for every test.
-Also, in controller and view tests, the database layer is unnecessary and using mock objects is often preferred.
+Also, in controller and view tests, the database layer is unnecessary and using mock objects for test isolation is often preferred.

-This poses another challenge of the often tedious creation those mocks to return the values you need for testsm much like you did for your fixtures.
+This poses another challenge of the often tedious creation those mocks to return the values you need for tests much like you did for your fixtures.
 But what if you could reuse those fixtures as mocks where you don't need real ActiveRecord objects.
 Well thats where mocked_fixtures comes in.